jduv/AppDomainToolkit/README.md

         });
 }
 ```
-All arguments passed through the static Invoke method _must_ be serializable.
+All arguments passed through the static Invoke method _must_ be serializable or MarshalByRefObject derivatives.

 #### Execute a function in a foreign application domain with a return value:
 ```c#